skenderidis/f5-cis-lab/examples/ingress/health-monitor/README.md

 ![health-monitor-output](images/health-monitor-output.png)

-On the BIGIP UI, you should see the application pool marked as green and a custom monitor assinged to the pool
+On the BIGIP UI, you should see the application pool marked as green and a custom monitor assigned to the pool

 | BIGIP Pool             |  Pool Details |
 :-------------------------:|:-------------------------: